yoavram/Py4Eng/README.md

 # Start an interactive session

-- Open an "Anaconda Promprt" window (from the Start menu in Windows)
+- Open an "Anaconda Prompt" window (from the Start menu in Windows)
 - Find the folder in which you unzipped the course material.
 - Start Jupyter notebook server with `jupyter lab`.
 - Open the `index.ipynb` file.